 Two years after the death of her husband, Heinz's mother died of cancer.
 He remembered her as sensitive and stressed.
 Her family owned a music publishing bisiness.
 She was one of the first women in Germany to earn a PhD.
 Heinz explained she was allowed to achieve this level as music was an art, not a science.
 His mother taught at the Leipzig Conservatory.
-As she practiced, he would lie on his back underneath her wishing she would play with him.
+As she practiced, he would lie on his back underneath the piano wishing she would play with him.
 Pressures of an imminent world tour made this impossible.
 One day, Heinz sat at the piano.
 He began to play Bach.
 The music, this miracle, gave the little three year old his mother's attention.
 Two years later, Heinz would be taken to the hospital to visit her as she was dying and no longer able to recognize him.
 Heinz died on Mother's Day.
 Beautiful weather

 The man in his nineties and the little boy watched from a distance.
 What did the man believe the child could learn from witnessing this political event?
 Heinz remembered people running in the streets and loud noises.
 A child's instincts knew, but could not understand each silence promised more fast movements and loudness.
 The Revolution of the Workers ended when Heinz was three.
 As he finished this story, he turned away.
 Knowing in two years the child would be orphaned, the vulnerability in his voice was heartbreaking.
 Heinz told me his grandfather never let go of his hand.

 The children were seperated.
 Heinz was taken in by his mother's stepbrother and his wife.
 His uncle was kind but weak.
 The aunt was controlling and common.
 In a few years Heinz went away to music school, studying concert piano, organ and cello.
 His favourite composers were Bach and Clementi.
 He was allowed to play Bach's church organ.
 The church and organ survived the war.
 As he practiced Clementi, he created stories in his head.
 Most frequently, the characters to accompany the music were a happy young couple.
 Eventually, he stayed at the school year round, no longer visiting his aunt and uncle.